 Policies and Plans

-It’s pretty safe to say that prior to a few weeks ago, many small and midsize companies didn’t have a “Pandemic Plan.”
+It’s pretty safe to say that prior to a few months ago, many small and midsize companies didn’t have a “Pandemic Plan.”
 Organizations that worried about resiliency felt their Business Continuity and Disaster Recovery Plan was sufficient.
 For everyone else, sometimes it takes experiencing a catastrophe to get the resources allocated to build these plans and the policies.
-It would be interesting to see how many organizations wrote their Remote Access, Work from Home, and Bring Your Own Device policies in the last few weeks.
+It would be interesting to see how many organizations wrote their Remote Access, Work from Home, and Bring Your Own Device policies in the past few months.

 An Incident Response (IR) Plan is another essential plan that has varying degrees of executive support and investment.
 Before the COVID-19 pandemic, a cybersecurity breach was one of the most anticipated events with the potential to devastate a business’s operations, data, and reputation.
 However, only 23% of enterprises have an Incident Response Plan, according to IBM.
 They also noted that 54% of these organizations failed to test it.

-If your organization is struggling to put “pen to paper” to document these plans or need an expert to review (or test) what you wrote in the last few weeks, this is a great project to outsource to an information security consultant.
+If your organization is struggling to put “pen to paper” to document these plans or need an expert to review (or test) what you wrote in the past few months, this is a great project to outsource to an information security consultant.

 In the flurry of equipment purchases, application installations, and new account creations over the last few weeks, there is a very good chance that not every “t” was crossed, and “i” was dotted when it comes to information security.
 A typical hacker needs just one vulnerability to enter your network unnoticed.